 Trek price does not include cost of transportation to McCarthy or lodging in McCarthy before and after the trek as there are several options we can discuss.

 Skolai Pass is a natural corridor for wildlife including bears, Dall sheep, mountain goats and caribou which can sometimes be spotted grazing on the lush grasses.
-There's so much to do and explore here that it's hard to know what to do first.
+It's probably our number one trip for wildlife spotting, both in terms of variety and number of sightings.

 One spot we usually visit are the lush benches that offer a great view looking down onto the Russell Glacier.
 We will want to hike down for a better look and get up close and personal with this very rugged glacier.
 And who could resist a side trip to a glacier with the name "Hole-in-the-Wall."?

 But of course it's not all ice in Skolai Pass.
 We'll take another side trip to the incomparable Chitistone Pass which features views of impressive hanging glaciers and frequently caribou.
 The late afternoon light here will have you snapping photos left and right.
 Our itinerary on this trip is flexible so we may spend two nights in the Chitistone valley or move to another spot depending on the interests of the group.

 The Adventure at a Glance